 The other feature that stands out is the fifteen percent incline capacity.
 The standard incline range for treadmills in this range averages out at twelve percent.
 With the incline ability, warranty, and build, one can see that Xterra intended the TRX 4500 treadmill to be a more heavy-duty, utility-based treadmill.
 You do not receive the expensive electronics that other brands offer.
 But the TRX 4500 treadmill does offer one of the more durable structures for this price range.

 |Warranty||Lifetime frame & motor, 5 year deck, 2 year parts, 1 year labor.|

 |Heart Rate Sensor and Type||Chest Strap Heart Rate Transmitter and Handlebar Mounted Hand Pulse Grips|

 |Belt Size||20 x 60|

 In the past, we have not loved the TRX 4500's programming as much as other treadmills in this price range.
 Even so, the actual utility of this treadmill has proved to stand up well in the past.
-Accordingly, the Xterra TRX 4500 was our 2019 Best Buy Runner-Up in the $700 to $999.
+Accordingly, the Xterra TRX 4500 was our 2019 and 2020 Best Buy Runner-Up in the $700 to $999.